Michael-Cowie/Notes/README.md

 ## Structure

 For note-taking, I primarily use markdown files.
-Diagrams are created using the [Mermaid](https://mermaid-js.github.io/mermaid/#/), markdown extension, supported by GitHub.

-For mathematical equations, I employ MathJax with GitHub flavored markdown.
+Diagrams are created using [Mermaid](https://mermaid-js.github.io/mermaid/#/).
+For mathematical equations, I use MathJax with GitHub flavored markdown.
 However, due to limitations with inline vectors, I write these files using LaTeX and store them on Overleaf.
 To display them on GitHub, I export them to PDF format and upload them manually.

-Automatic regeneration of PDF files for associated LaTeX files was not feasible due to the potential for an infinite loop with GitHub actions.
+Automatic regeneration of PDF files for associated LaTeX files was not possible due to an infinite loop with GitHub actions.
 While I use Overleaf to edit my LaTeX files and sync them to my GitHub account, the PDF files need to be manually downloaded and uploaded.